 The privilege system allows juniors and seniors with a marking period GPA of 3.0 or higher to access special areas of the building during lunch and study hall.
 Juniors and seniors who owe obligations are not eligible for privilege.
 Sophomores are not eligible for privilege.
 Additional information related to the privilege system may be found in the student handbook.

 CB West is organized by the house system.
 Each grade level is organized into a house with a house principal, guidance counselors, class advisors, and advisory teachers.
 Students remain with the same house team for all three years at CB West.

 What is advisory?

 Advisory is a period of time between second and third blocks during which students meet with their advisors to receive important school-related information, develop positive relationships with peers, and discuss important topics of interest to young people.
 Typically, we hold "Office Hours" once a week.
 This is an opportunity for students to get a pass to meet with a content-area teacher for extra help or to make up an assessment.
-In addition, sophomore and senior advisors introduce Career Plan 10 and Career Plan 12 in advisory.
+In addition, sophomore, junior and senior advisors introduce Career Plan 10, Career Plan 11, and Career Plan 12 in advisory.

 Who should I contact if my student needs assistance?

 It is best to contact the teacher directly to discuss classroom issues.
 Additionally, parents may contact their student’s guidance counselor or house principal.
 In addition, peer tutoring is offered Tuesdays from 2:30 to 3:30 in the library.

 What is the BYOD (Bring Your Own Device) policy?

 Students are permitted to use cell phones, tablets, and laptops for academic purposes when permitted by the classroom teacher.
 Students who use electronic devices for non-academic purposes are subject to disciplinary consequences.